World Modeling for Autonomous Wheel Loaders: Introduction

 \section{Introduction}

-Recent advances in artificial intelligence suggest that computerized control of construction and mining equipment has the potential to surpass that of human operators.
+The advances in artificial intelligence suggest that computerized control of construction and mining equipment has the potential to surpass that of human operators.
 Fully or semi-autonomous wheel loaders, not relying on experienced operators, can be an important solution to the increasing labor shortage.
 Wheel loaders typically operate on construction sites and quarries, repeatedly filling the bucket with soil and dumping it onto load receivers.
-They should move mass at a maximum rate with minimal operating cost while not compromising safety.
-Recent research on autonomous loading control has focused on increased performance and robustness using deep learning to adapt to soil properties~\cite{dadhich2020adaptation, azulay2021wheel, fernando2020lies, backman2021continuous, ERIKSSON2023104843, halbach2019neural, BORNGRUND2022104013}.
-However, these studies have been limited to a single loading and have not considered the task of sequential loading from a pile.
+They should move mass at a maximum rate with minimal operating cost without compromising safety.
+Recent research on autonomous loading control has focused on increasing performance and robustness using deep learning to adapt to soil properties~\cite{dadhich2020adaptation, azulay2021wheel, fernando2020lies, backman2021continuous, ERIKSSON2023104843, halbach2019neural, BORNGRUND2022104013}.
+However, these studies have been limited to a single bucket filling and have not considered the task of sequential loading from a pile.
 A challenge with sequential loading is that the pile state changes with every loading action~\cite{singh1992task, Hemami2009, filla2017towards}.
 The altered state affects the possible outcomes of the subsequent loading process and, ultimately, the total performance.
 A greedy strategy of always choosing the loading action that maximizes the performance for a single loading might be sub-optimal over a longer horizon.
 End-to-end optimization thus requires the ability to predict the cumulative effect of loading actions over a sequence of tasks.
+This involves having a model of the world and how it changes under the selected actions.